TomH131/higher-or-lower/README.md

 # Higher or Lower
 Higher or lower is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.

 The user has five attempts to correctly guess the number the game has randomly selected.
+The game is for fun, for people of all ages and can be as challenging as the user would like it to be.

 [Live version of the game](https://higher-or-lower131-f3d3fa4260b3.herokuapp.com/)